Frequently asked questions

 - one article from any single issue of a hard copy journal (Where there are several articles in the journal on the same topic, more articles may be copied if you need them for the same research project.)

-If you think a book is too expensive and you are a low income student facing serious financial difficulty in meeting your education costs, you may find useful information at Griffith Equity Scholarships.
+If you think a book you need to buy is too expensive and you are a low income student facing serious financial difficulty in meeting your education costs, you may find useful information at Griffith Equity Scholarships.

 May I sell Griffith teaching material and my student notes?